WeeWee/hasura-template-remix/README.md

 ```
 6. Go to Hasura -> Your project -> Data and schema managment -> Create a new Database -> Go to Neon Database -> Log in with Hasura -> Create the database.
 (You can only create one database on free tier)
 7. Dont forget to yarn to initialize the node modules
+8. Also dont forget to run yarn codegen to generate the schemas from Hasura!
-7. Your ready to go, create your schema and when you are done use yarn generate or npm generate in your console in github!
+9. Your ready to go, create your schema and when you are done use yarn generate or npm generate in your console in github!